BabylonJS/Documentation/content/How_To/material/Node_Material.md

         -   Output:
             -   output: Vector3

+     -   `CameraParameters`: Outputs a Vector4 containing parameters associated with the camera (x: -1 for webGL and 1 for webGPU, y: minZ, z: maxZ, w: 1 / maxZ).

+         -   Output:
+             -   output: Vector4

     -   `Fog`: Applies fog to the scene with an increasing opacity based on distance from the camera.

         -   Input: